mehmetsatilmis/Garage-Simulation-HCS12-/README.md

 	simulating garage tracking embedded system.

 Features :
-	-Runnig LCD
+	- Runnig LCD
-	-Using Buzzer for alarm tone
+	- Using Buzzer for alarm tone
-	-Using 2 sensors for calculating speed.
+	- Using 2 sensors for calculating speed.